Academic IELTS Writing task 1 Sample 2 - Eating sweet foods produces acid in the mouth which can cause tooth decay

 The provided line graph shows the acid level of our mouth which is created by the consumption of fruit sugar, cane sugar & honey and compares their effects on our tooth decay.

-When the pH level in the mouth is above 5.5, acidity remains in such a level that teeth are unlikely to be in danger from decay.
+When the pH level in the mouth is above 5.5, acidity remains at such a level that teeth are unlikely to be in danger from decay.
 Sweet foods, however, cause pH in the mouth to drop for a time, and the longer the pH levels remain below 5.5, the greater the possibility for decay to occur.
 The illustration compares the fruit sugar, cane sugar and honey, which are the most common ingredients of sweet foods, causes the pH level to drop below the danger level after 5 minutes.

 Among these 3 sweet items, cane sugar decreases the pH level most quickly and causes to remain the level under the danger level for the longest period (over 30 minutes) and thus produce the greatest risk among the three.
 After consuming the cane sugar, the pH level drops to level 3.5 and remains there for over half an hour.
 On the other hand, fruit sugar causes the acidity level of mouth to fall under pH level 4 in 5 minutes and remains under threat level for 20 minutes.
 Finally, the honey appears to be less risky among the three causes the pH level to drop to 4.7 in 5 minutes and proceed to above pH 5.5 level within 15 minutes of consumption.